 Cancer Treatment: Chemo vs. Radiation

 When it comes to cancer treatment, chemo and radiation are used to target different cancers in different ways.
 Depending where the cancer is located on the body, radiotherapy may not be an option; likewise, chemotherapy may not be the best method if the cancer is located on the skin or near the skin’s surface.

 Your doctor will need to assess the severity and location of your cancer diagnosis to come up with the most effective treatment method.
-In the case of skin cancer, IG-SRT, or image-guided superficial radiotherapy, is an excellent method to destroy cancerous cells without harmful side effects.
-It is a safe yet powerful non-invasive treatment method for those facing a non-melanoma skin cancer diagnosis.
+In the case of skin cancer, Image-Guided SRT is an excellent method to destroy cancerous cells without harmful side effects.
+It is a safe yet powerful surgery-free treatment method for those facing a common skin cancer diagnosis.

-Learn About Radiotherapy for Non-Melanoma Skin Cancer Patients
+Learn About Radiotherapy for Common Skin Cancer Patients

-The final debate between radiotherapy vs. chemotherapy lies with your doctor, but if radiotherapy is on the table, it’s worth discussing what IG-SRT can do for you.
+The final debate between radiotherapy vs. chemotherapy lies with your doctor, but if radiotherapy is on the table, it’s worth discussing what Image-Guided SRT can do for you.
 Learn how it works or get your questions answered by a Skin Cancer Information Specialist when you call 312-987-6543.